kukushi/SideMenu/README.md

 ## Overview

-SideMenu is an easy-to-use container view controller written in Swift.
+SideMenu is an easy-to-use side bar style container view controller written in pure Swift.

 Besides all the features a *Side Menu* should have, it supports: